IBM Cloud Docs

 VPN connections

 IBM® Power® Virtual Server offers a robust Virtual Private Network (VPN) solution that is tailored with security and seamless connectivity for businesses with diverse networking requirements.
-The VPN for Power Virtual Server establishes a private and encrypted communication channel between on-premises environments and the virtual server instances that are deployed on IBM Cloud.
+The VPN for Power Virtual Server establishes a private and encrypted communication channel between the client-managed environment and the virtual server instances that are deployed on IBM Cloud.

-There is a new method for creating a VPN connection - Creating a Virtual Private Cloud VPN connection Recommended
+For more information about creating a VPN connection, see Creating a Virtual Private Cloud VPN connection Recommended

 The following deprecated method is also currently supported - Creating a Power Virtual Server VPN connection Deprecated